Ndifreke000/Starknet-ML-Project-Skeleton/README.md

 # Starknet ML Project - Blockchain Transaction Anomaly Detection

-A machine learning pipeline for detecting anomalous transactions on the Starknet blockchain using Isolation Forest algorithm.
+A machine learning pipeline that fetches Starknet blockchain data, processes transactions, trains an Isolation Forest model to detect anomalies, and visualizes the results.
+The system analyzes transaction patterns to identify unusual activity based on calldata length, transaction timing, and type.

 ## Overview